-Civil rights leader and educator Robert Parris Moses was born on January 23, 1935 in New York City to Louise Parris and Gregory Moses.
+Civic leader and educator Robert Parris Moses was born on January 23, 1935 in New York City to Louise Parris and Gregory Moses.
 He graduated from Stuyvesant High School in 1952, and enrolled at Hamilton College in Clinton, New York, where he received a Rhodes scholarship.
-After receiving his B.A. degree in philosophy in 1956, Moses later earned his M.A. degree in philosophy from Harvard University.
+Moses received his B.A. degree from Hamilton College in 1956, and his M.A. degree from Harvard University in 1957.

 In 1982, Moses received a MacArthur Fellowship, and launched the Algebra Project to improve mathematics competency for low-income students and children of color.
 By 1985, the Algebra Project was officially recognized by the Cambridge School Committee, and was incorporated in 1990.
 Two years later, Moses launched the Delta Algebra Project in Mississippi.
-In 1996, The Young People’s Project was founded in Jackson, Mississippi to train, employ and support high school students to become mathematics tutors.
-Moses also taught algebra and geometry at Lanier High School in Jackson, Mississippi, and published his 2001 book entitled, Radical Equations.
+Moses published his book entitled Radical Equations in 2001.
 In 2006, Moses was named a Frank H.T.
 Rhodes Class of ’56 Professor at Cornell University.
 That same year, he was awarded an honorary doctor of science degree from Harvard University.

 Moses and his wife, Janet Jemmott, have four children: Maisha, Omowale, Tabasuri and Malaika.

 Robert Parris Moses was interviewed by The HistoryMakers on November 16, 2018.

 Friend's island in middle of a lake in Maine.

 Cereal, his home baked biscuits.
 Beans, rice.
 Ugali (Tanzanian dish)